12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 13:30

-Gentle afternoon activity (if staying central)A stroll through Hyde Park or along the South Bank is ideal — fresh air and daylight help reset circadian rhythms.
+Gentle afternoon activity (if staying central)A stroll through Hyde Park or along the South Bank is ideal — fresh air and daylight without a timed entry.
 Don't do museums or anything with entry times.
 Let the teens nap in the park if they want.

 Low Key